victorzheleznov/dafx25/README.md

 </div>

 > [!NOTE]
 > This repository is a work in progress.
-The source code will be made avaliable at a later time.
+The source code will be made available at a later time.
 To listen to sound examples, please use the button above.